 Some directors work for little or no pay but will share in any profit the film makes.

 The Broadcasting, Entertainment, Cinematograph and Theatre Union (BECTU) website has recommended freelance rates of pay.
-For 2022/23 these are generally as follows:
+For 2024, for 1st assistant director (not including continuing drama), these are generally as follows:

 (Rates are negotiable and exclude holiday pay).